-(a) Related parties include the Board of Directors, close family members, other key management individuals and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
+(d) Related parties include the Board of Directors, close family members, other key management individuals and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
 The Company define keys management personnel as its CEO, CFO and Board of Directors.

-Related party transactions conducted in the normal course of operations are measured at the fair value and approved by the Board of Directors in strict adherence to conflict of interest law and regulations.
-The Company incurred no related party transactions during the six months ended December 31, 2020 and year ended June 30, 2020.
+Related party transactions conducted in the normal course of operations are measured at the fair value and approved by the Board of Directors in strict adherence to conflict-of-interest law and regulations.

+The Company incurred no related party transactions during the three months ended June 30, 2021.